 Brian retired from full time employment in 2002 and since then has held a number of non-executive and industry positions including Chair of Spark Infrastructure and President of the Retirement Benefits Fund in Tasmania.

-Currently, he is Chair of OAK Possability, a not-for-profit provider of services in the disability sector, Chair of Propel Funeral Partners, Chair of Hastings Funds Management and Chair of the Macquarie Point Development Corporation.
+Currently, he is Chair of OAK Possability, a not-for-profit provider of services in the disability sector, Chair of Propel Funeral Partners, and Chair of the Macquarie Point Development Corporation.